-1. Thirty minutes prior to the start of an activity, and again 60 minutes after the start of the activity, temperature and humidity readings will be taken at the site of the activity.
-Using a Wet Bulb Globe Thermometer is recommended, although a conversion to WBGT can be made from air temperature and relative humidity using chart 2.
+- 1. Thirty minutes prior to the start of an activity, and minimally every 30 minutes after the start of the activity, temperature and humidity readings will be taken at the site of the activity.
+Using a Wet Bulb Globe Thermometer is required. - a.
 Record the readings in writing and maintain the information in files of the tournament manager and/or host school administration.
-Tournament managers may designate someone other than themselves to take these readings.
+Tournament managers may designate someone other than themselves to take these readings. - 2.
+Provide cooling stations such as shade, ice towels, misting fans, etc. for before, during, and after activity. - 3.
+Provide ample amounts of water.
+This means water should always be available and athletes should be able to take in as much water as they desire.